Commonly Treated Conditions

-An ingrown toenail is a condition in which the toenail grows into the flesh of a toe.
+An ingrown toenail is a condition in which the toenail grows into the surrounding flesh.
 It often occurs in the big toe.

-If not treated properly, the tissue around the ingrown nail will become infected.
+If not treated properly, the tissue around the ingrown nail can become infected.

 The most common symptoms are:

 - Swelling and redness around the toenail

 - Pus draining from nail

 There are many causes.
 The most common causes are:

 - Hereditary factors